juanmoo/bayer-ie/README.md

         * ```num_folds```: Number of folds to use during cross validation.
     * Optional Parameters
         * ```pool-workers```: In the case that the input data is a directory with PDFs, this option specifies the number of threads to be used simmultaneously to process the documents.
-        * ```exact-match```: This option specifies whether or not an exact-match method should be used to match the given annotations to the parsed documents.
+        * ```exact-match```: If this flag is provided, annotations will be matched to the parsed documents using an exact-comparison method.
 By default, this option is set to false and a Levenshtein Distance based fuzzy-matching method is used.
+        * ```no-exact-match```: This flag can be used to explicitly set the exact-match setting to False.

 Example Usage:
 ```
-<path to project>/src/main.py crossValidate --pool-workers=1 --exact-match <data-path> <annotations-path> <output-dir-path> num_folds
+<path to project>/src/main.py crossValidate --pool-workers=1 --no-exact-match <data-path> <annotations-path> <output-dir-path> num_folds
 ```